Imagine a world where there is no access to clean, potable water. Sounds frightening, right?

 The most obvious benefit of installing a simple backflow prevention device is to ensure your drinking water is clean and uncontaminated.
 This way, you wouldn’t have to worry about harmful substances or other gunks seeping into your clean water.

-Many states have made it mandatory to install a backflow device.
-Additionally, newer houses, especially ones with a sprinkler system, have a separate backflow device already installed.
+Many states have made installing a backflow device mandatory.
+Additionally, newer houses, especially ones with a sprinkler system, have installed a separate backflow device.

 Apart from ensuring that property owner and their loved ones access healthy, clean potable water, a backflow preventor device protects the pipes from damage.
 Due to backflow, several foreign materials pass through the pipes, ultimately damaging them.